-Subprime Mortgage Bet: Michael would become famous after it was revealed that he made a $1 billion bet against the subprime mortgage industry.
+Michael became famous after it was revealed that he made a $1 billion bet against the subprime mortgage industry ahead of the 2008 Great Recession.
 Burry actually went to Goldman Sachs and persuaded the financial firm to sell him "credit default swaps" that bet against subprime deals.
 It was a highly unusual move for such a relatively small fund manager.
 He began placing bets in 2005.
 The bet was a loser for a long time.
 During the period before the real estate market burst, Scion had to make regular payments to cover his swaps.
 This capital outlay caused his investors to revolt and demand their money back.

-Burry was eventually correct.
-He ultimately earned $700 million for his investors.
+Burry was eventually correct and his fund ultimately earned $700 million for his investors.
 He earned $100 million personally.

 In an April 2010 op-ed piece for The New York Times Burry argued that anyone who carefully studied the financial markets from 2003 to 2005 could have easily recognized the risk in the subprime markets.

 Another infamous Burry bet has been video game retailer GameStop.
 In March 2020 Burry revealed he had acquired 3 million shares of GameStop.
 He then prodded the company's managers with an open letter demanding change.
 Over the next six months he reduced his position down to 1.7 million shares.

 In January 2021, GameStop's share price skyrocketed thanks largely to a coordinated effort of Reddit users.
 On January 28, 2021, GameStop briefly hit $480 a share.
 At that level Michael's 1.7 million shares would have been worth $816 million.
 He likely paid an average of $4 a share when he acquired his stake in 2020.